12q1/local_docs/words/acidity.md

-# acidity
+# Acidity

 ---
-## Noun #noun
+#noun
 - **The quality or state of being [[acid]]**
 - **Sourness; tartness; sharpness to the taste**
  - _Example: Empty stomachs lead to acidity and leave a sour taste in the mouth._
 - **Excessive [[acid]] quality, as in gastric secretions.**
 ---